ROCm/atmi/README.md

 user interface so that the end user can relinquish scheduling to the runtime (default behavior) or take full control of scheduling and mapping, if desired.
 The target audience for ATMI is application programmers or middleware developers for high-level languages.

+## Deprecation Notice ##
+ATMI is not being used for active development after ROCm 5.6.
+Previously released branches are still available for reference.

 ## ATMI (v0.7) Feature List
 - ATMI-RT: host runtime library to manage tasks
 - ATMI-DEVRT: device runtime library for managing task enqueue from the GPU to both the CPU and other GPUs in the system